Keerthana2312-rgb/FirstEmployeeProject/README.md

 ## Technology Stack
 * Java: For handling functionality, including adding, promoting, and removing employees.
 * Swagger: swagger used to descripe the structure of the API
-* Database: Used MySQL database to
+* Database: Used MySQL database to store the employee details.